 Presumably if you’re going to earn this credential you’re staying in the same employment universe and you’re going to continue to earn years of experience.
 So, in a worst worst case scenario you’ve got six years to earn that five years of experience.

 And so what so you’re short then just wait another year and you have a credential in the meantime.
 You have the Associate of ISC2 credential.
 Then you just resubmit documention.

 And that six years from when you take the exam, right?

 Six years from the exam, correct.
 Thank you for clarifying that.

 Again if you’re fresh out of college or there is a case where it’s clear cut you’re not qualified, that’s fine.
 Even for those folks you can still go and challenge the exam because you’ve got the opportunity to earn the Associate of ISC2 credential

-I see people who would otherwise earn their CISSP credential and kind of talk themselves out of it for fear of the experience requirement.
+I see people who would otherwise earn their CISSP credential and kind of talk themselves out of it for fear of not meeting the CISSP certification qualifications.

 I think that the way that the standard set up is very reasonable.
 Again it’s very broadly defined.

 It’s a pretty accepting standard even in the cases where it is and you have you know have all this time afterwards to continue to document and demonstrate compliance.

 And some of those experience requirements I think the misconception many people have is that it’s very technical and very focused on cybersecurity whereas there’s opportunities across the domains for management of experiences that is a lot more general.